mui/material-ui/docs/data/base/components/button/button.md

 ## Customizing the root element

-By default, the `ButtonUnstyled` renders a native `button` element.
+By default, the `ButtonUnstyled` component renders a native `button` HTML element.
-You are free to override this by setting the `component` or `components.Root` prop.
+You can override this by setting the `component` or `components.Root` prop.
-If a non-interactive element (such as a span) is provided this way, the `ButtonUnstyled` will take care of adding accessibility attributes.
+If you provide a non-interactive element, such as a `span`, the `ButtonUnstyled` component will automatically add the necessary accessibility attributes.

 {{"demo": "UnstyledButtonsSpan.js"}}

-Compare the attributes on the span with the button from the previous demo.
+Compare the attributes on the `span` with the `button` from the previous demo.

 ## Complex customization

-You are not limited to using HTML elements for the button structure.
-SVG elements, even with complex structure, are equally acceptable.
+In addition to HTML elements, you can also use SVGs with the 'ButtonUnstyled` component.

 {{"demo": "UnstyledButtonCustom.js"}}